Common Symptoms Of A Bad EGR Valve You Might Not Know

 The Engine Does Rough Idling

-A malfunctioning EGR valve fails to control the volume of exhaust gases entering the chamber.
-As it remains in a closed or open position, the exhaust gas in the chamber is either too less or too much – leading to the idling of the engine.
+A malfunctioning EGR valve fails to control the volume of exhaust gasses entering the chamber.
+As it remains in a closed or open position, the exhaust gas in the chamber is either too little or too much – leading to the idling of the engine.

 Smell Of Fuel